frendsick/torth/docs/keywords.md

 ## FUNCTION

-Functions are defined using FUNCTION keyword.
-Functions are pieces of code that can be called from wherever inside the program by using its name as token.
+Functions are defined using the FUNCTION keyword.
+Functions are pieces of code that can be called from wherever inside the program by using its name as a token.
 When called, the function's name is replaced with the contents of the function (**function_body** in the [Function syntax](#function-syntax) section) during compilation.
-Defined functions are case sensitive tokens unlike most other keywords in Torth.
+Defined functions are case-sensitive tokens, unlike most other keywords in Torth.

-The **main** function (case sensitive) is mandatory in every Torth program.
+The **main** function (case-sensitive) is mandatory in every Torth program.
 It is the function from which the execution starts.
-The main function cannot take any parameters and it either returns nothing or one [INT](types.md#int---integer) which will become the return value of the program.
+The main function cannot take any parameters, and it either returns nothing or one [INT](types.md#int---integer), which will become the program's return value.
 The default return value is 0 (success) if nothing is returned.

 Functions do not take parameters but instead use the current stack.
 The required topmost items in the stack before and after the function execution are defined in the function declaration (**argument_types** and **return_types** in the following [Function syntax](#function-syntax) section).
-Compiler verifies at compile time if the topmost types in the stack would match with the function signature before and after its execution.
-If there is more items in the return types than argument types then the compiler will assume that there should be more elements in the stack after the execution than before calling the function and vice versa.
+The compiler verifies at compile time if the topmost types in the stack match with the function signature before and after its execution.
+If there are more items in the return types than argument types, then the compiler will assume that there should be more elements in the stack after the execution than before calling the function and vice versa.

-If the function does not return anything it can be declared without the `->` token (See [Function syntax](#function-syntax)).
+If the function does not return anything, it can be declared without the `->` token (See [Function syntax](#function-syntax)).

 ### Function syntax